StarCrusher96/Kerbal-Star-Systems-2/README.md

 ## Home Switch and Galaxy mode
-  !
-Home Switch and Galaxy mode are not currently available in KSS2.
+  Neither Home Switch nor Galaxy mode are supported in KSS2 at this time.

 ## Chart of the Stars